 What we did Impact Monash actively consulted with people who have a lived experience of homelessness.
 The lived experiences and narratives of people experiencing homelessness in the City of Monash were sought and documented in the Monash submission to the Parliamentary Enquiry into Homelessness in January 2020.
 Consultation occurred with people with lived experiences of homelessness in the development of the draft Social Housing Framework 2020 - 2025 and have informed the strategic priorities Council commits to.
-Coordinated a Monash Council submission to the Victorian Parliamentary Inquiry into Homelessness (January 2020), in consultation with people of lived experience of homelessness.
-Monash Council's submission advocated for: (1) an appropriately funded homelessness outreach model to all Victorian local government areas; (2) An increase in social housing stock for people with complex issues; and (3) Prioritisation by the service sector of individuals who are homeless A review of Library's policies for supporting rough sleepers was conducted.
+Coordinated a Monash Council Monash Council's submission advocated for: submission to the Victorian Parliamentary (1) an appropriately funded homelessness outreach model to all Victorian local government Inquiry into Homelessness (January areas; 2020), in consultation with people of lived (2) An increase in social housing stock for people with complex issues; and experience of homelessness.
+(3) Prioritisation by the service sector of individuals who are homeless A review of Library's policies for supporting rough sleepers was conducted.
 Library staff participated in webinar and to date 36 library staff completed an online training program to enhance the library's capacity to support homeless library users & and increased awareness of the needs of this cohort.